KevinKra/Notes/certifications/aws/developer/resource.md

 - Describe the `Rolling with additional batch` deployment option.
 - Describe the `Immutable` deployment option.
 - Describe the `Traffic Splitting` deployment option.
+- What is a dead-letter queue?
+- What is the primary benefit of dead-letter queues?
+- What are the two generic configurations for Docker with Elastic Beanstalk?
+- Describe the Docker single container EB configuration.
+- Describe the Docker multicontainer EB configuration.

 ---